 Of the funds provided, approximately 62.5% is to be used to provide reemployment services to unemployment insurance claimants.
 Funds shall be made available through September 30, 2010.

-The Wyoming Department of Workforce Services uses Workforce Investment Act funding to help adults, dislocated workers and youth find employment that leads to self-sufficiency through various services available at its local supportive centers.
+The Wyoming Department of Workforce Services uses Workforce Investment Act (Currently known as Workforce Innovation & Opportunity Act) funding to help adults, dislocated workers and youth find employment that leads to self-sufficiency through various services available at its local supportive centers.

-The Workforce Investment Act Program offers the following training:
+The Workforce Investment Act (Currently known as Workforce Innovation & Opportunity Act) Program offers the following training:

 - Occupations skills training;

 - On-the-job training;